since1968/stat-blocks/homebrewery/src/hoplite.markdown

 **Fighting Style.** You learn the Hoplite Fighting Style.

-**Saving Throws.** Some of your attacks require your target to make a saving throw to resist the attack's effects.
-The saving throw DC is calculated as follows:

-** Attack Save DC** = 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).

 ##### Hoplite Fighting Style
 You gain a +1 bonus to AC when you are wearing light or medium armor weighing 20 pounds or less.